micheal-ndoh/web/README.md

     - Goal: Provide clients with real-time status updates for compression jobs.
     - Description:
         Develop a REST API endpoint where a client can query the status (e.g., pending, processing, completed, failed) of a given task using its ID.

+### Task 10: Implementing a Task Queue

+    - Goal: Build an internal mechanism to manage and track asynchronous tasks.
+    - Description:
+        Design a simple task queue or in-memory store that keeps track of each compression job’s state and progress.
+        Assign unique IDs and update statuses as jobs move through the pipeline.

+### Task 11:Robust Error Handling and Retry Logic

+    - Goal: Ensure reliability by handling errors gracefully.
+    - Description:
+        Enhance the asynchronous processing (from Task 8) with robust error detection.
+        Implement retry logic for failed tasks and clear error reporting to the status endpoint.

+### Task 12: Performance Testing and Benchmarking

+    - Goal: Validate and improve system performance.
+    - Description:
+        Write tests and benchmarks to simulate concurrent uploads and compression tasks.
+        Measure performance, identify bottlenecks, and document potential improvements.